EudyContreras/Chronox.NetCore/README.md

-### Disclaimer
+## Disclaimer

+* This program was made as a hoby and not for professional or commercial use in mind.
+This program may be subjected to architectural changes and it is not perfect.
+Use at own risk.

-All background images including the logo were not made by me and I do not claim ownership of these images.
+* All background images including the logo were not made by me and I do not claim ownership of these images.
 I would like to thank the awesome artists and creators of the images for making them public.
 If there is any problem with the use of these images please contact me so we can solve it.
 Once again. props to the artists.

-### Built With
+## Built With

 ![Net.Core Logo](https://github.com/EudyContreras/Chronox.NetCore/blob/master/netcore.png)